anurag192/finance-bot/README.md

 # 🪨  News Research Tool

 This is a user-friendly and intelligent news research assistant designed to simplify the process of extracting financial and stock market insights from online articles.
-It combines the power of LangChain, OpenAI embeddings, and FAISS to deliver fast and accurate answers to user queries based on real-time article content.
+It combines the power of LangChain, GoogleGenerativeAI embeddings, and FAISS to deliver fast and accurate answers to user queries based on real-time article content.

 ---